SunnyDeng/azure-content-dede/includes/storsimple-create-new-service.md

   2. Geben Sie einen **Standort** für Ihren Dienst an. Üblicherweise sollten Sie den Standort auswählen, welcher der geografischen Region, in der Ihr Gerät bereitgestellt werden soll, am nächsten liegt.
 Berücksichtigen Sie ggf. auch Folgendes:

 		- If you have existing workloads in Azure that you also intend to deploy with your StorSimple device, you should use that datacenter.
 		- Your StorSimple Manager service and Azure storage can be in two separate locations.
 In such a case, you are required to create the StorSimple Manager and Azure storage account separately.
-To create an Azure storage account, go to the Azure Storage service in Management Portal and follow the steps in [Create an Azure Storage account](storage-create-storage-account.md#create-a-storage-account).
-After this account is created, add this account to the StorSimple Manager service by following the steps in [Configure a new storage account for the service](#Configure-a-new-storage-account-for-the-service).
+To create an Azure storage account, go to the Azure Storage service in the Management Portal and follow the steps in [Create an Azure Storage account](storage-create-storage-account.md#create-a-storage-account).
+After you create this account, add it to the StorSimple Manager service by following the steps in [Configure a new storage account for the service](storsimple-deployment-walkthrough.md#configure-a-new-storage-account-for-the-service).

   3. Wählen Sie ein **Abonnement** aus der Dropdownliste aus.
 Das Abonnement ist mit Ihrem Abrechnungskonto verknüpft.
 Dieses Feld wird nicht angezeigt, wenn Sie nur ein Abonnement besitzen.
   4. Aktivieren Sie **Neues Speicherkonto erstellen**, um automatisch ein Speicherkonto mit dem Dienst zu erstellen.
 Dieses Speicherkonto erhält einen speziellen Namen wie "storsimplebwv8c6dcnf".
 Wenn Ihre Daten an einem anderen Speicherort gespeichert werden sollen, deaktivieren Sie dieses Kontrollkästchen.